 Cupid and Dahlia are next in line to continue our pointer breeding program and will, hopefully, produce the seventh generation.

 Passionate hunters from states in all parts of the country—east to west, north to south and every place in between—own pointers from our breeding.
-As mentioned at the beginning of this post, Jerry and I are so proud.
-We’re thrilled to give our pointer puppies their best lives possible with these truly wonderful people.
+Jerry and I are thrilled to give our pointer puppies their best lives possible with these truly wonderful people.

 Murphy (CH Elhew G Force x Northwoods Vixen, 2016) ~ Tony and Cheryl Follen, Montana